 - Reasonably inspect for unknown dangers.

-States have their own laws in place to further protect invitees suffering injuries on a business’s premise.
-Colorado Premises Liability Law “makes landowners and those who exercise sufficient control of the property, such as business tenants responsible for activities and conditions on the property.”
+States have laws in place to further protect invitees suffering injuries on a business’s premise.
+For example, Colorado Premises Liability Law “makes landowners and those who exercise sufficient control of the property, such as business tenants, responsible for activities and conditions on the property.”